brownplt/B2T2/TableAPI.md

 ### Description

-Correlates the rows of two tables based on equality of keys and groups the results. [cite LINQ]
+Correlates the rows of two tables based on equality of keys and groups the results.

 [TODO: need one more example]